Radio-Equipped Police Cruising Cars Are Considered Here

 But time is the outstanding hope of success.
 The holdup man now must reckon with a precision which police believe to be well-nigh impossible.
 He must break through a mobile line containing information about him even while he is trying to penetrate the cordon.

-Buffalo recently instituted the radio equipped patrol cars.
+Buffalo recently instituted the radio-equipped patrol cars.
 The writer interviewed police Commissioner Boston J. Roche, who declared that amazing reports come to him every day of the work of his radio squad.

 Among the First

 Among the first cases to be handled on the inaugural day of the Buffalo system was that of a wife beater.
 It is recounted that the woman, badly mauled, managed to reach a telephone, remove the hook and call for police.
-The telephone operator pass the information along to headquarters.
+The telephone operator passes the information along to headquarters.
 Immediately it was placed on the air.

 “I could cite numerous cases of this kind,” said Commissioner Roche.

 “They seem a little hard to believe, yet it is not difficult to understand how things of this sort happen.
 It must be remembered that our only delay in action is dependent upon the information we received from the scene of the crime.
-At his extension the radio broadcast operator is “cut in” on all of the information.
-In an instant every patrol car the city has that information.”
+At his extension, the radio broadcast operator is “cut in” on all of the information.
+In an instant, every patrol car the city has that information.”

-Another incident of the buffaloes inaugural date was one of a housebreaking, a neighbor made a report to headquarters and through the loudspeaker in the cars came in these instructions; “squad car number three go to 1234 Blank St. man seen entering store.”
+Another incident of the buffaloes inaugural date was one of a housebreaking, a neighbor made a report to headquarters and through the loudspeaker in the cars came in these instructions; “squad car number three go to 1234 Blank St. man seen entering the store.”
 The car was less than a block from the address of the time.
 The driver slid to the curb while the others jumped from the car.
 Quickly covering all exits, they closed in and had cornered the thief almost before he had time to begin his work.

 Every day, according to Commissioner Roche, automobiles a reported stolen, their license numbers passed on to the radio squad cars and the culprits arrested before they have gone a dozen blocks.

 From Detroit and Chicago come reports of holdup men attacked before they have time to start their getaway – taken with their loot and in the presence of those who witnessed a crime.
 “Take some of our own outstanding crimes, for instance;” said Commissioner Gaither.
 “What chance with the Norse murderers have had to scatter as they did?
 Suppose we had the city covered with radio cars at that time.
-At the first tip off the nearest car would’ve been on its way at full speed to the scene, while all others one of increased their patrol rate and would have been on the alert for the bandits automobile.”
+At the first tip off the nearest car would’ve been on its way at full speed to the scene, while all others one of increased their patrol rate and would have been on the alert for the bandits' automobile.”
 We would’ve been able to pour additional information into the cars as it came to us, even while they were on the lookout for the bandits.
 As it happened, we rounded up that gang in time, but at what cost?

 “The same thing would have applied to the Cohen murders, the son born holdup and many other cases of murder and banditry that have stirred Baltimore.
 How quickly can we have frustrated the North Avenue bank holdup?
 One can well imagine how expeditiously the police could act on automatic alarm if we were able to reach instantly a carload of armed men who are sure to be patrolling a short distance from the scene.”